Dr Jennifer Carter

 BA, MRes, PhD, SFHEA

 Jennifer joined Oxford as a teaching and research fellow in epidemiology and statistics in 2014.
 As an Associate Course Director, she assists with the curriculum development and pedagogical leadership for the MSc in Global Health Science & Epidemiology course.
-She is a lead for the Statistics and Epidemiology modules on this course; providing lectures, tutorials and assessments; and she coordinates the Summer Lecture Series, short courses in epidemiology and statistics, and is the director of the Oxford Research Introduction programme (OxREIN).
+She has also worked as module lead for both the Statistics and Epidemiology modules on this course; providing lectures, tutorials and assessments; and she coordinates the Summer Lecture Series, short courses in epidemiology and statistics, and is the director of the Oxford Research Introduction programme (OxREIN).

-Before coming to Oxford, Jennifer completed a masters degree in Research in Psychology at the University of Manchester, and a PhD in Epidemiology at King’s College London in 2015.
+Before coming to Oxford, Jennifer completed a Master of Research (MRes) degree in Psychology at the University of Manchester, and a PhD in Epidemiology at King’s College London.
 Her previous research examined psychosocial influences on the development of socioeconomic inequalities in mental and physical health across the life course.